Skip to content

 • Month 4–6: Pursue one editorial feature, one Fáilte Ireland listing update, and one high-quality regional blog placement.

-By month six, most businesses that execute this fully show up in AI recommendations where they previously did not.
+By month six, the businesses that execute this fully are the ones AI engines have the most material to cite — content that's distinctive, structured, and corroborated.
 It's a long game, but it's a short queue — most competitors aren't running it yet.

 The honest caveat

 AI visibility is probabilistic.
 No agency can guarantee a specific mention in a specific assistant for a specific query — the models update, the training corpora change, and a given answer varies between sessions.
-What we can say with confidence: the businesses that are citable somewhere reliably show up somewhere relevant, and that exposure compounds.
+What we can say with confidence: the businesses that are citable somewhere reliably show up somewhere relevant, and that exposure builds over time as content and citations accumulate.

 Want to see what ChatGPT, Gemini, and Perplexity actually say about your business right now?
 Book a free call — we'll run the queries live and walk through the gaps.